gremwell/qsslcaudit/README.md

 Packages for Ubuntu 16.04: `cmake qtbase5-dev libgnutls-dev libssl-dev`.

-Packages for Fedora 26 (not supported yet): `cmake qt5-qtbase-devel gnutls-devel compat-openssl10-devel`.
+Packages for Fedora 26: `cmake qt5-qtbase-devel gnutls-devel compat-openssl10-devel`.
 Probably, you will need to explicitly remove `openssl-devel`.

 Packages for Kali (rolling@01-2018): `cmake qtbase5-dev libgnutls28-dev libssl1.0-dev`.
 Probably, you will need to explicitly remove `libssl-dev`.